 Under S-X Article 11, when acquired business financial statements are included in a registration statement (and in certain other instances), pro forma financial information must also be included, covering the most recently completed fiscal year and the most recent interim period.
-We discuss S-X Article 11 in more detail below.
+We discuss S-X Article 11 in more detail on the following page.